netpocket/relay/README.md

-# Netpocket Control Center Relay
+# ncc-relay

-An http service that handles websocket communication from multiple netpocket devices and browser sessions.
+A service that handles websocket communication between netpocketos devices and ncc browser sessions.

-## Components

-TBD
+By acting as a middleman it allows devices and browsers, which may both be behind their own firewalls, to seem as though they are communicating directly with one another.

+It expects a specific protocol -- this can be understood by examining the specs of this project and netpocketos.
+Each project tests a side of the coin.

 ## Requirements

 * Node.js

-## Install

-### From Official Repository

-Not yet implemented

-### From Source Code

-clone it

-## Package

-`script/package`

-This creates a ncc-relay.deb installation file.

 ## Usage